Information for Life Sciences staff

 See the Staff Wellbeing website for information on free counselling, Occupational Health, and a range of resources for maintaining your health and wellbeing.

-Each CLES department has an Inclusion Lead who is a first point of contact for inclusion issues and attends the termly CLES Inclusion meeting.
-Meet your Inclusion Leads and find out about inclusion in the College.
+Each department has an Inclusion Lead who is a first point of contact for inclusion issues and attends the termly Inclusion meeting.